 “I couldn’t get through the day without knowing that I had somewhere to go at night.
 My world then was so small, and my addiction had taken over that much that it was everything to me.
 Today life is good.
 As each day comes I do better than I did yesterday.
 My journey continues, and there’s more to come.”Neil

 If you see someone sleeping rough you can connect them to local services by going to https://www.streetlink.org.uk/ or via the Streetlink app.
-You can also signpost them to us between 12-2pm Monday to Friday where members of our support team will be on hand to help.
+You can also signpost them to us from 12pm-2pm Monday to Friday where members of our support team will be on hand to help.

 We support people to access suitable accommodation, move towards employment, access training or education and develop skills to build self-reliance and resilience.